joewillsher/Vist/README.md

 }
 ```

 Vist’s type system is based around *concepts* and *generics*.
 Concepts describe what a type can do—its properties and methods.
-Concepts can be used as constraints or existentially as types.
+Concepts can be used as existentially as types, and eventually as generic constraints.
 ```swift
 concept TwoInts {
     var a: Int, b: Int